argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 Okay, so man has become exceedingly sinful.
 And God has judged him for it.
 Yet all the while God has still had grace on mankind, and He's still faithful to His promises.
 But why did we need to go into all that detail about judgment taking on the form of un-creation, and grace taking on the form of re-creation?

 Well, I want to introduce you to something called typology.
 Typology is this: God in His providence has done things in the Old Testament – caused events, created institutions, used people – that are types of the things he will do in the future.
-Generally things about Jesus.God has carried His plan of redemption forward in the Old Testament in such a way to get us ready for Christ.
+Generally things about Jesus.
+God has carried His plan of redemption forward in the Old Testament in such a way to get us ready for Christ.
 So the flood narrative in Genesis, the un-creating and the re-creating, is a picture of a future, cataclysmic undoing and redoing of the universe.
 Not by water this time, but by fire.
 The flood was a real historical event.
 But the next time will be a far more terrible judgment, and the re-creation will be a return to paradise.
 Because at that second coming of Christ sin will be eradicated for good.
 Turn to 2 Peter 3 for a moment.
 Look at verses 5-7, [READ] and verses 11-13.
 So Noah's flood is both historical event and a picture of a greater judgment and re-creation at the end of time.
 It is a "type" of judgment - prefiguring the final judgment.
 Thus the language of "typology."

 As we move through the Scriptures we will see many other Old Testament events, institutions, and persons prefiguring Christ's work like this.